• Menu

 LearnTinWhistle.com

-Start with the lowest D note (all holes covered), and then play a full scale on the lower octave (D, E, F#, G, A, B, C#, D), and then go backward.
+Start with the lowest D note (all holes covered), and then play a full scale on the lower octave (D, E, F#, G, A, B, C#, D), and then go backwards.
 Once you think the lower octave sounds good, move to the upper octave and play the scale too.
 Another useful exercise is to do octave jumps on the same note.
 So, play lower D, then upper D, repeat a couple of times, and move on to the next note.
 When it starts to feel boring (as playing scales always does), play and jump through some notes freely, creating a random melody.
 Or, try to replicate an easy and slow song you are familiar with.

 Remember, the goal at this point is to learn how to control your breath and the airflow.
 Don’t bother with unnecessary “rings and bells”.
 We’ll come to that later.